 We love Loestrin 24 Fe for its mid-level estrogen levels and helpful daily doses of iron.
 It has 20 micrograms of estrogen in each active dose, which is a nice moderate amount.
 High estrogen levels can cause more side effects, but not enough can result in spotting and breakthrough bleeding.
 The “Fe” in the name is how iron appears on the periodic table.
 Blood loss during your period can sap your body of this important nutrient, and Loestrin 24 Fe helps put it back.
 While unlikely, Loestrin 24 Fe has potential risks, such as increased risk for blood clots, stroke, and heart attack.

 Loestrin 24 Fe, a hormone-based combination birth control pill, uses a mixture of two hormones (estrogen and progestin) to simulate pregnancy in your body, so you don’t actually become pregnant.
-At this time Nurx does not offer Loestrin 24 Fe, but our medical team can help you find the birth control that’s right for you.
-Check out our list of generic alternatives below, and learn how you can get your first pack.See full product details
+Our team at Nurx can prescribe Loestrin 24 Fe at special request, or can offer the generic equivalent Junel Fe 1/0.02 for as low as $0 with insurance or as little as $30 without insurance.See full product details

 There's a good chance that Loestrin 24 Fe will shorten your periods and make them more manageable — or yes, stop them completely.
 If you're interested in eliminating your period, there are strategies you can use that include choosing a "no-period" pill.

 - I Have Anemia — Will Loestrin 24 Fe Help?